 An Agile implementation is likely to fail when there’s no alignment between teams and management levels.
 When feedback is not properly and timely reaching management, that means that teams and management are not on the same page, there’s no proper top-down, bottom-up communication flow.
 The Agile mindset calls for pursuing projects in alignment with the global company priorities, hence the need for solid communication grounds and transparency at all levels.

 It’s crucial not to lose focus during the stages of your workflow, and initiatives are the compass to keep you on the right track.
-Having everyone up-to-date, keeping an open and transparent communication at all levels, inevitably makes people a lot more responsive and adaptive to changes of the goals along the way.
+Having everyone up-to-date, keeping open and transparent communication at all levels, inevitably makes people a lot more responsive and adaptive to changes of the goals along the way.
 Having that agility to the market’s weather is the sole meaning of a true Agile transformation.

 What does a successful Agile transformation suggest as outcomes?

 Numbers are clear that agility improves the customer experience by 30%.
 In a scenario when a new feature is in development, for example, client’s input is not only essential for the entire purposefulness of the project, it demonstrates caring and listening to the actual challenge.
-It translates as deep involvement and constant aim at improvement.
+It translates as deep involvement and a constant aim at improvement.
 The agility you demonstrate inevitably reflects on your client’s engagement in the entire process and has the potential to boost satisfaction.

 Tips to Recognize the Agile Mindset